 A Day in Venice

-Impressive and iconic, Venice is one of those places that is incredibly unique.
-It’s full of beautiful walkways, lively piazzas and over 150 canals for which the city is known — a true bucket list destination.
-With all of that said, there was a lack of the magic that only comes from local charm.
+visited: oct 2022, March 2026Impressive and iconic, Venice is one of those places that is incredibly unique and undeniably beautiful.
+It’s full of charming walkways, lively piazzas and over 150 canals for which the city is known — the very definition of a bucket list destination.
+With all of that said, I also found there to be a lack of local charm.
 You can tell that the tourists far outnumber the locals, and despite the crowds, I couldn’t shake the feeling that I was walking through a ghost town.

 Visiting for less than 24 hours, I felt satisfied.
 I came, I saw, and I was happy I did — there is nowhere else quite like Venice.
 Absolutely worth adding to your route, but it’s more “day trip” than “place to stay”.